galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 >  - db_path: If create_database has been performed, the resulting database path is recorded here {: .details}

-## 2 - Match features with fragmentation spectra (*frag4feature function*)
+## 2 - Match features with fragmentation spectra

 The `frag4feature` function from msPurity package will link the fragmentation spectra (MS/MS) back to the XCMS features.
 This function matches precursor ions of MS/MS datas with features and stores them into a new table.
 To be able to be matched, the associated acquisition time of the MS/MS event has to be **within the retention time window** defined for the individual peaks associated and the precursor m/z value also has to be **within the user ppm tolerance** to XCMS feature.
 {: .text-justify}

 > ### {% icon hands_on %} Hands-on : msPurity.frag4feature {% icon tool %}
 >
 > Just find the **msPurity.frag4feature** {% icon tool %} tool in the Galaxy instance to be able to run this function.
 As result, it will give you all your MS/MS datas which have a good precursor found during the XCMS processus.
-But before, you have to enter the right parameters :
+But before, you have to enter the right parameters:
 > {: .text-justify}
 >  - **xcmsSet object** : the Rdata file you made during the XCMS preprocessing.
 Its name should be `xset.merged.groupChromPeaks.fillChromPeaks.RData` (or your new name if your rename it).
 > {: .text-justify}
 >  - **purityA object** : the RData file ouputed the step before containing all your MS/MS spectra.
 Should be named `msPurity.purityA_on_yourdata.RData`.
 > {: .text-justify}
 >  - **ppm error tolerance between precursor mz and XCMS feature mz** : fragmentation will be ignored if the precursor m/z value is not within the ppm tolerance to the XCMS feature m/z.
-Please **set it to 10** (default).
+Please `set it to 10` (default).
 > {: .text-justify}
 >  - **Should the most intense precursor be used within the isolation window?** : if you set it to "yes", the most intense precursor will be used.
 If it is on "no" the precursor closest the center of the isolation window will be used.
-Please **set it to "yes"**.
+Please `set it to "yes"`.
 > {: .text-justify}
->  - **Was retention time correction used?** : just **precise if you used retention time correction** when you made the XCMS preprocessing.
+>  - **Was retention time correction used?** : just `precise if you used retention time correction` when you made the XCMS preprocessing.
 It is an optionnal step so maybe you have not made it.
 > {: .text-justify}
 >  - **For matching fragmentation to a feature, use the grouped feature range** : XCMS has already calculated individual peaks for each file, then it has grouped them together.
-If your MS/MS files have also MS datas, you can link MS2 spectra directly to a peak for each file.
+If your MS/MS files have also MS datas, you can link MS/MS spectra directly to a peak for each file.
 In this case, you can turn this parameter to "no".
 If you don't have any MS datas in each file, you can turn it to "yes".
-In this case, the full width of the grouped peaks will be used to link MS2 spectra with it.
-In our case, please **set it to "no"**, we have enough MS datas in our files.
+In this case, the full width of the grouped peaks will be used to link MS/MS spectra with it.
+In our case, please `set it to "no"`, we have enough MS datas in our files.
 > {: .text-justify}
->
+> <br>
 > You have an other parameter that is a threshold for the precursor ion purity.
 It is here to filter precursor with a high purity, but we will see the filter tool just after to be able to order our datas.
 > {: .text-justify}
 >